 Vera Baker Williams was born January 28, 1927 in Hollywood, California to parents Albert and Rebecca Baker.
 The family moved to the Bronx in New York City.
 Her father was absent when she was a young child, and Williams speculated that he was in prison.
 Williams portrayed her close relationship with her sister, Naomi, in Amber was Brave, Essie was Smart (2001), a book of poems about two sisters whose father is in jail.Growing up, the girls were encouraged by their parents to explore the arts.
 One of Williams' childhood paintings was on display in the Works Progress Administration exhibition at the Modern Museum of Art in New York.
 At the exhibition, young Vera answered questions from Eleanor Roosevelt, the first lady at the time.
 While living in New York, Williams studied at the Music and Art High School.
 This is where she discovered her knack for book design.

-After high school she attended the experimental Black Mountain College in North Carolina where she studied art with Florence Cane.
-She received her BFA in Graphic Art in 1979 from Black Mountain College.
+After high school she attended the experimental Black Mountain College in North Carolina.
 Later she studied at the Boston Museum School.
 She married Paul Williams, and they had three children, Sarah, Jennifer, and Merce, before their divorce in 1970.
 During their childhood, Williams often enjoyed creating books for her children to read.
 Williams co-founded the Gate Hill Cooperative Community in North Carolina where she and her family lived with other graduates from Black Mountain College.
 She served as a teacher for the community from 1953-70 and also co-founded the Collaberg School, an alternative school for children in Stony Point, New York where she taught from 1960-69.
 After her divorce she moved to Canada and worked at the Everdale School in Ontario as a teacher and cook from 1970-73.
 Once her children were grown, Ms. Williams committed her time to becoming an author and illustrator of children's books.
 Later she taught at Goddard College in Plainfield, Vermont from 1980-1982.
 From 1984-1987 Williams was a member of the executive committee War Resisters League, an organization that emphasizes nonviolence.

 Vera B. Williams is not just a children's author and illustrator.
 During her life she has had a wide variety of accomplishments.
 Williams summarized her life in the following way: